 - Have a variety of drinks on hand.
 Of course you’ll need to provide soda, water, and juice to your guests.
 If you think you might have a lot of really spicy chili entries, you might even want to have some milk on hand, for calming those fiery tongues!
 My friends and I tend to play up the Oktoberfest aspect of our party once again by having a wide variety of unusual beer on hand, which is also fun to sample throughout the evening.

 Those are my general tips for having a successful cook-off.
-If you want to go the extra mile, here are a couple of mini projects that I did for the party this year, which had a huge impact.
+If you want to go the extra mile, we’ve also got a few project ideas that can make a huge impact on your party.